ibrahimgh25/Vocabulary-Trainer/README.md

  - A way to store scores over multiple sessions (scores for an exercise are stored as json files with ID linking to the database)
  - The tool is more custimized towards English as the "language you know", but could work with other langauges.
  - A way to edit, delete, or add alternative translations when working with the app.
- - A way to visualize the score in a particular exercise.
+ - A way to visualize the score for a particular exercise.

  ## Installation and Usage
  Installing and using the app is easy (for someone comfortable with python at least):